ivanr/qlue/qlue_user_guide.md

 		}
 	}

 To deploy this page we use QlueServlet to act as brige to a Servlet container.
-We use the QLUE_PAGES_PACKAGE parameter to specify the location of your application pages:
+We use the QLUE_PAGES_ROOT_PACKAGE parameter to specify the location of your application pages:

 	<web-app xmlns="http://java.sun.com/xml/ns/javaee" version="3.1">
     	<servlet>
         	<servlet-name>QlueServlet</servlet-name>
         		<servlet-class>com.webkreator.qlue.QlueServlet</servlet-class>
 				<init-param>
-					<param-name>QLUE_PAGES_PACKAGE</param-name>
+					<param-name>QLUE_PAGES_ROOT_PACKAGE</param-name>
 					<param-value>com.example.site.pages</param-value>
 				</init-param>
     		</servlet>